koge nord

 The old archive

-And what is this?
-An old archive building from the 60s with characteristic inward-sloping and closed facades covered with black slate.
+And what could this be?
+Well, an old archive building from the 60s with characteristic inward-sloping and closed facades covered with black slate.
 The building is said to be empty now, so one wonders how long it will remain.
 Designed by Eva and Nils Koppel.

 Hiort Lorenzens Gade